PlatformLab/HomaModule/util/README.md

 **ttsync.py**: reads client and server timetraces gathered at about the same time, computes the clock offset between client and server, and outputs a new server trace with its clock values offset to match the client clock.

+**ttxmit.py**: analyzes packet transmissions from a timetrace to identify uplink bubbles (gaps during which the uplink was idle even though there were active outbound messages).